chmlee/ream-doc-v2/docs/Language/Basics/Variable.md

 <EditorLite-EditorLite item="list1" />

 ::: tip
-By default, lists are ignored when compiled to datasets.
+By default, items in lists would be joined as strings with semicolons as separators
 :::

 Recall that REAM is indentation insensitive.